 - 7.1.
 Wherever possible, all appointments should be made outside of the academy day.
-If this is not possible, parents should ensure that children are out of school for the minimum amount of time necessary e.g. if an appointment can only be arranged for 11am, a child should be in the academy both before and after the appointment, unless there are exceptional circumstances. - 7.2.
+If this is not possible, parents should ensure that children are out of school for the minimum amount of time necessary e.g. if an appointment can only be arranged for 11am, a child should be in the academy both before and after the appointment. - 7.2.
 Planned absences for appointments should be reported to the academy as far in advance as possible by reporting to the main office with medical evidence i.e. appointment letters/texts.